tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

     multiplication, division, addition) was only 0.3% slower on mobile with inheritance compared to templates.
 The benchmark was run on a real device (Pixel 3) with ABI: arm64-v8a and SDK version: 29.
 *   [basic\_ops\_benchmark](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/kernels/basic_ops_benchmark_test.cc?q=basic_ops_benchmark_test)
-    with inheritance is significantly slower: ~7% (median) or ~19% (mean) (running on Linux).
-Note that this difference was measured *without* Kernel Fallback.
-Adding inheritance would impact all existing TensorFlow kernels even those that don't support Kernel Fallback.
+    with inheritance was originally measured to be significantly slower: ~7% (median).
+However, we determined that the regression goes away if we use `final` keywords.
+(More details in [Appendix 2](#appendix-2-extension-options).)
 *   Binary size increase when using templates compared to inheritance is estimated at 2.6% (based on adding `AddN` op).